algolia/jekyll-algolia/README.md

 `vendor`.
 You have to tell Jekyll to ignore this directory, otherwise Jekyll will try to parse it (and fail).

-Doing so is easy, just add the following line to your `_config.yml` file:
+Doing so is easy, add the following line to your `_config.yml` file:

 ```yml
 exclude: [vendor]